-The complaint states, among other things, that the real property is a nuisance property pursuant to § 116.4.1.3 of the Baltimore City Building Code and that the amounts necessary for redemption have not been paid.
+The complaint states, among other things, that the real property is a vacant lot or improved property cited as vacant and unsafe or unfit for habitation or other authorized use on a housing or building violation notice, and that the amounts necessary for redemption have not been paid.

-It is thereupon this day of, 20.., by the Circuit Court for Baltimore City, ordered, that notice be given by the insertion of a copy of this order in some newspaper having a general circulation in once a week for 3 successive weeks, warning all persons interested in the property to appear in this court by the day of, 20.., and redeem the property and answer the complaint or thereafter a final judgment will be entered foreclosing all rights of redemption in the property, and vesting title in the Mayor and City Council of Baltimore, free and clear of all encumbrances."
+It is thereupon this day of, 20.., by the Circuit Court for Baltimore City, ordered, that notice be given by the insertion of a copy of this order in some newspaper having a general circulation in once a week for 3 successive weeks, warning all persons interested in the property to appear in this court by the day of, 20.., and redeem the property and answer the complaint or thereafter a final judgment will be entered foreclosing all rights of redemption in the property, and vesting title in the Mayor and City Council of Baltimore, free and clear of all encumbrances.".

-(3) Copy of order to defendants.
+- (3) Copy of order to defendants.

-- (i) This paragraph only applies to instances when the Department has ascertained a defendant's last known address. - (ii) On issuance of the order of publication, the Department shall send a copy of the order to each defendant, at the defendant's last known address, by first class mail or certified mail, postage prepaid. - (f) Alternate means of service of summons. - (1) In general.
+- (i) This paragraph only applies to instances when the [Department] agency has ascertained a defendant's last known address.

+- (ii) On issuance of the order of publication, the [Department] agency shall send a copy of the order to each defendant, at the defendant's last known address, by first class mail or certified mail, postage prepaid.

+- (f) Alternate means of service of summons.

+- (1) In general.